 - Shorter Hospital Stay - The improved accuracy of the robotic assisted procedure reduces postoperative complications and results in faster recovery times with shorter hospital stays required.

 - Better Postoperative Functionality - The accurate bone removal that comes with robotic assisted partial knee replacement surgery means that more of the patient’s original bone is retained and this plays a major part in helping the prosthetic components feel more natural and improve functionality after the procedure.

 - Long-term Durability - Accurate placement of the prosthetic components also reduces wear and tear, resulting in increased durability and longevity.

 As people live longer lives than ever before, procedures like knee replacement surgery are becoming increasingly common.
 Thanks to the accuracy that comes with robotic assisted partial knee replacement surgery, this no longer needs to be the end of mobility.

 To speak to one of our specialists about how robotic assisted partial knee surgery could help you, or to make an appointment for an examination, click on the links below.

 Author : Sr. Gp.
 Capt.
-Dr. Chumroonkiet Leelasestaporn, orthopedic surgeon at the Joint Replacement Center of Bumrungrad International Hospital
+Dr. Chumroonkiet Leelasestaporn, orthopedic surgeon at the Sports Medicine and Joint Center of Bumrungrad International Hospital